AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 shared on all nodes, and has very fast access.
 It is divided into two parts, scratch (by groups) or work (per-user).
 In general, always change to ``$WRKDIR`` when you first log in and start doing work.

+Lustre separates metadata and contents onto separate object and metadata servers.
+This allows fast access to large files, but a larger overhead than normal filesystems.

 See :doc:`../usage/lustre`